vacp2p/rfc-index/status/raw/status-app-protocols.md

 Non-ephemeral 1:1 chat messages SHOULD make use of MVDS to achieve reliable data synchronisation between the two parties involved in the communication.
 Non-ephemeral private group chat messages build on a set of 1:1 chat links and consequently SHOULD also make use of MVDS to achieve reliable data synchronisation between all parties involved in the communication.
+Non-ephemeral 1:1 and private group chat messages MAY make use of of [scalable distributed log reliability](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293/16) in future.
 Since MVDS does not scale for large number of participants in the communication, non-ephemeral community messages MUST use scalable distributed log reliability as defined in this [original forum post announcement](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293/16).
 The app MUST use a single channel ID per community.